 These cases and claims are disastrous to both a business’ bottom line and reputation.

 By all reports, billions of records have been exposed by reported data breaches.
 How would a data breach affect your company and what should you do?
 Policies and procedures as well as education and training from a complete Compliance Management System should be part of the “front end.” and a data breach response plan should be part of the “back end.”
 The old adage about an ounce of prevention being worth a pound of cure applies with special urgency here.
-If, however, the unthinkable occurs, having a complete written, well thought out data breach response plan will help you manage the challenges you and your dealership will face.
+If, however, the unthinkable occurs, having a complete written, well thought out data breach response plan will help you manage the challenges you will face.

 Content provided in this article is intended for informational purposes only and should not be construed as legal advice and should not be relied upon or acted upon without retaining counsel to provide specific legal advice based upon your particular situation, jurisdiction and circumstances.
 No duties are assumed, intended or created by this communication.
 No attorney-client relationship is being created by your review or use of this material.

 © 2020 Robert J. Wilson, All Rights Reserved